 Kaare Klint is widely known as the father of modern Danish furniture design.
-Son of an architect, he was plunged into the design world early on, designing his first piece of furniture at the age of 26.
-Throughout his long and fruitful career, he shaped many other Danish designers such as Børge Mogensen and Jens Risom.
+The son of an architect, he was plunged into the design world early on, designing his first piece of furniture at the age of 26.
+Throughout his prolific career, he shaped many other Danish designers such as Børge Mogensen and Jens Risom.

-Poul Henningsen achieved international icon status with a series of lighting fixtures in the 1920s when the electric light bulb was still considered a new technology.
-The PH lamp, Artichoke lamp, and Snowball lamp (shown above) are still manufactured nearly a century later.
+Poul Henningsen achieved international icon status with a series of lighting fixtures in the '20s when the electric light bulb was still considered a new technology.
+The PH Pendant lamp, Artichoke lamp, and PH Snowball lamp (shown above) are still manufactured nearly a century later.

-Austrian-born architect Josef Frank adopted Swedish citizenship in the 1930s.
-He is best known for his colorful fabric designs for the Swedish company Svenskt Tenn.
-His fabrics are still highly coveted on the design scene today, gracing many homes and hotels, most notably The Maidstone in East Hampton, NY, which features many of his fabrics and wallpapers.
+Austria-born architect Josef Frank became a Swedish citizen in the '30s.
+He's best known for his colorful fabric designs for the Swedish company Svenskt Tenn.
+His fabrics and wallpapers are still highly coveted, gracing many homes and hotels, most notably The Maidstone in East Hampton, New York.

 Best-Known Work: His iconic fabrics